 GUARDIAN: has the ability to reject proposals even if they pass.
 Should be assigned to a multisig or EOA that can be trusted to act as a backstop.
 It is acceptable if it is relatively slow to act.
 Only one guardian address should be defined.

 💡 While Reserve Protocol is a fully open system that allows the integration of any custom governance smart contract for RTokens, the Reserve team has deployed a recommended governance system that will be suggested to RToken deployers.
 If you’re interested in reading about its details, please refer to the Governor Alexios.

 The roles mentioned above each have the ability to put their RToken’s system in specific non fully functional states in the case of an attack, exploit, or bug.
 These states are:

-- Paused: when an RToken’s system is paused, all interactions besides redemption, issuance cancellation, ERC20 functions and staking of RSR are disabled.
+- Paused: when an RToken’s system is paused, all interactions besides redemption, ERC20 functions, staking of RSR, and rewards payout are disabled.
 An RToken’s system can be paused by any of the Pauser addresses calling

 pause()and resumed by calling

 - Frozen: when an RToken’s system is frozen, all interactions besides ERC20 functions and staking of RSR are disabled.
 An RToken’s system can be short-frozen by any of the SHORT_FREEZER addresses calling